cwhanse/ivcurves/docs/sphinx/source/reference/github_workflows/index.rst

    ContributorPushes(Maintainer or Competitor pushes code) --> RunScoreSubmissionPush(Run score-submission)
-   RunScoreSubmissionPush --> ContributorPullRequest(A pull request is made) ContributorPullRequest --> PullRequestReviewAndMerge(The pull request is merged) PullRequestReviewAndMerge --> RunRecordScores(Run record-scores, calling score-submission and build-sphinx-docs) PullRequestReviewAndMerge --> RunScoreSubmissionMergePush(Run score-submission merger's submission)
+   RunScoreSubmissionPush --> ContributorPullRequest(A pull request is made) ContributorPullRequest --> PullRequestReviewAndMerge(The pull request is merged) PullRequestReviewAndMerge --> RunRecordScores(Run record-scores for the merged pull request) PullRequestReviewAndMerge --> RunScoreSubmissionMergePush(Run the submission of the maintainer who merged the pull request)

 .. toctree::
    :maxdepth: 2